 A buyer should ask for the occupancy certificate before buying any property and a possession certificate that shows the transfer of such ownership right.

 It is a document that shows the transfer of possession of property from the owner to the buyer, which signifies that all the interest in the property has now been transferred to the buyer upon payment of the required amount.
 The possession certificate states the date of possession.
-It is issued by the Tahsildar in the rural area and the Revenue Divisional Officer (RDO) in the urban areas.
+It is issued by the Tahsildar in rural areas and the Revenue Divisional Officer (RDO) in urban areas.
 The certificate also contains the timeline within which the buyer has to make the final payment.

 The possession certificate is an important document in the purchase of a house; it shows that the land has been legally sold to the buyer.
 Who owns all the property rights without this, the buyer holds no authority on the property, and the ownership of the property lawfully remains in possession of the Builder.